 Whole grains – contain vitamin E

-A healthy diet is one that contains a variety of foods that are full of different vitamins, minerals and antioxidants and limits items like fat and sugar.
+A healthy diet is one that contains a variety of foods that are full of different vitamins, minerals, and antioxidants.
+And, one that limits items like fat and sugar.
 Sugar is an item many of us consume way too much of.
-Sugar has been connected to age-related macular degeneration.
+Plus, it has been connected to age-related macular degeneration.

-To protect your eyes, consider increasing how often you are eating items on the list or other foods which are high in vitamins A, C and E, and contain the antioxidants lutein and zeaxanthin.
+To protect your eyes, consider increasing how often you are eating items on the list above.
+Perhaps you eat other foods which are high in vitamins A, C, and E, and contain the antioxidants lutein and zeaxanthin.
 If you are not getting the adequate amount of vitamins and antioxidants from food alone, consider adding supplements to your routine.

-Sometimes nothing feels better on our skin than a little sunshine and warm air.
+Sometimes, nothing feels better on our skin than a little sunshine and warm air.
+We all need vitamin D, right?
 Even though it feels good on your skin, sunlight can be very dangerous to the health of your eyes.
-The UV rays from the sun can do permanent damage which can result in eye problems such as cataracts, pterygium, and macular degeneration.
+The UV rays from the sun can do permanent damage resulting in eye problems such as cataracts, pterygium, and macular degeneration.

-Protect your eyes from sun damage is proper eyewear.
+When you go outside to get your five minutes of vitamin D, protect your eyes.
+The best way to protect your eyes from sun damage is by wearing proper eyewear.
 Sunglasses are available with different ratings.
-It is important when you are purchasing sunglasses that you find a pair that provides 100% protection from UVA and UVB rays.
+It is important when you are purchasing sunglasses that you find a pair that provides 100 percent protection from UVA and UVB rays.
 The glasses should be close-fitting or wrap around to keep rays from coming in the gaps or sides.
-If you are unable to wear sunglasses, wear a wide brimmed hat that provides coverage for your entire face.
+If you are unable to wear sunglasses, wear a wide-brimmed hat that provides coverage for your entire face.

 If you enjoyed years of sunbathing in your youth, the chances of you facing macular degeneration when you’re older are increased.
 To treat any damage you may have done, check out our list of 17 vitamins, minerals and herbal supplements for overall eye health.

-We all know that smoking is bad for the health.
+We all know that smoking is bad for our health.
 It can cause many different ailments, but did you know smoking is bad for your eyesight?
-Smoking can contribute to the development of optic neuropathy, dry eyes, cataracts, and to the development of age-related macular degeneration.
+Smoking can contribute to the development of optic neuropathy, dry eyes, cataracts, and age-related macular degeneration.
 Since smoking is a choice, it is one of the most controllable risk factors that people can change.

 For others, the smoke acts as an irritant to the eyes, and a person will continually rub their eyes to relieve the itchy feeling.
 Smoking also increases the chance of glaucoma because it reduces the supply of antioxidants to the eyes.
-Some studies have found that smokers are twice as likely to develop cataracts.
+Some studies have found that smokers are twice as likely to develop cataracts than non-smokers.

 Age-related macular degeneration is the deterioration of the retina which results in the reduced clarity of the vision.
 AMD is the leading cause of permanent vision loss among senior citizens.
-Smokers have been found to be three times as likely of developing AMD than others.
+Smokers have been found to be three times as likely to develop AMD than non-smokers.